ni/grpc-device/.github/pull_request_template.md

-# Justification
+### What does this Pull Request accomplish?

-TODO: Describe why this change is required or what problem it solves.
-If work-item/issue-tracking links are included, provide some details about them.
+TODO: Include high-level description of the changes in this pull request.

-# Implementation
+### Why should this Pull Request be merged?

-TODO: Describe how the change addresses the problem.
-Consider factors such as complexity, alternative solutions, performance impact, etc. Consider listing files with important changes or comment on them directly in the pull request.
+TODO: Justify why this contribution should be part of the project.

-# Testing
+### What testing has been done?

-TODO: Detail the testing done to ensure this submission meets requirements.
-Include automated/manual test additions or modifications, testing done on a local build, private CI run results, and additional testing not covered by automatic pull request validation.
+TODO: Detail what testing has been done to ensure this submission meets requirements.